Back to Blog

-When I started learning aerial dance, I quickly found out that (1) it's hard! and (2) I had to do something else to prepare my body for the workouts.
-The classes themselves were great - I felt stronger than ever, and occasionally even graceful.
-But I was getting injured - a wrist injury here, a shoulder injury there - and I was stiff and sore CONSTANTLY.
+When I started learning aerial dance, I quickly found out that (1) it's hard! and (2) I had to cross-train to prepare for the workouts.
+The classes were great - I felt stronger than ever, and occasionally even graceful.

-And this, dear reader, is why I got into MOBILITY work.
+And this, is where I got into improving my MOBILITY.

 One thing I see over and over is a misconception for what "mobility" means.